January 25, 2018

 Re: Civil Society letter to support the position of Prof M. Kazatchkine as UN special envoy on HIV/AIDS for Eastern Europe and Central Asia dd 23 June 2017

-• Specific populations, such as men who have sex with men, drug users and sex workers face specific human rights violations, impeding their access to prevention and health services.
+- Specific populations, such as men who have sex with men, people who use drug users, sex workers, prisoners and migrants face specific human rights violations, impeding their access to prevention and health services.

-We strongly urge you to reinstate the position of Prof. Michel Kazatchkine as your Special Envoy for Eastern Europe and Central Asia, or at the very least use your influence to ensure that Prof Kazatchkine may continue his work at UN level, as he is in an excellent position next year to create a momentum to raise awareness on the disruptive situation the epidemics has caused in the region.
+We ask you to re-consider the position of Prof. Michel Kazatchkine as your Special Envoy for Eastern Europe and Central Asia, as he is in an excellent position to create a momentum to raise awareness on the disruptive situation the epidemics has caused in the region.

 Anke van Dam,